 Steps to Start a Sole Proprietorship in Nevada

 Starting a sole proprietorship in Nevada is a straightforward business formation process, as it does not require filing any legal documents with the state government to legally create the business entity.
-However, there are a few steps to cover to make sure the business is legally set up.
+However, there are a few steps to cover so the business is legally set up.

 Step 1: Choose a Business Name

-As a sole proprietor in Nevada, the owner can operate their business under either their full first and last name.
-But if they want to operate under a specific business name, registration is required.
+As a sole proprietor in Nevada, the owner can operate their business under either their full first or last name.
+However, registration is required if they want to operate under a specific business name.

 For example, Jane Smith is starting a graphic design business in Las Vegas.
-Instead of having to do business under her full name, Jane Smith, she’d like to do business as “JS Designs.”
+Instead of operating under her full name, Jane Smith, she’d like to operate as “JS Designs.”
 In this case, she’ll need to register the DBA name “JS Designs” in each Nevada county where she plans to operate.

 Step 2: Verify Name Availability

-One of the requirements to register a business name in Nevada is that each business operating in a county has a unique name.
-To research, you will need to search the county name database in each county where the business will operate to make sure the name is available.
+One of the requirements for registering a business name in Nevada is that each business operating in a county has a unique name.
+To research, search the county name database in each county where the business will operate to make sure the name is available.
 Most counties offer an online name search database, but some will require a visit in person.

 Step 3: File the Fictitious Firm Name Form

-If you plan to operate under a unique business name, registration requirements apply.
+Registering requirements apply if you plan to operate under a unique business name.
 Navigate the process by getting a Fictitious Firm Name (FFN) form from each county where the business will operate.
 The forms must be notarized.

 Registering a Nevada assumed name won’t guarantee that no other business will use the name.
 For stronger ownership of your name, consider applying for a federal trademark via the U.S. Patent & Trademark Office (USPTO).